hashicorp/packer/website/source/intro/use-cases.html.markdown

 Since Packer creates consistent images for multiple platforms in parallel, it is perfect for creating [appliances](http://en.wikipedia.org/wiki/Software_appliance) and disposable product demos.
-As your software changes, you can automatically create applicances with the software pre-installed.
+As your software changes, you can automatically create appliances with the software pre-installed.
 Potential users can then get started with your software by deploying it to the environment of their choice.